Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 Over/under insights

-- Minnesota and its opponents have combined to put up more than 43.5 points in nine of 12 games this season.
+- Minnesota's games this season have gone over 43.5 points nine of 12 times.

-- Pittsburgh's games have gone over 43.5 points in five of 13 chances this season.
+- Pittsburgh has combined with its opponents to score more than 43.5 points in five of 13 games this season.

-- Thursday's total is 2.5 points lower than the two team's combined 46 points per game average.
+- The two teams combine to score 46 points per game, 2.5 more than the over/under in this contest.

-- These two squads surrender a combined 49.2 points per game, 5.7 more than this contest's over/under.
+- This contest's over/under is 5.7 points fewer than the 49.2 these two squads combine to give up per game in 2021.

-- The average total in Vikings games this season is 49.6, 6.1 points above Thursday's total of 43.5.
+- Vikings games this season feature an average total of 49.6 points, a number 6.1 points higher than Thursday's over/under.

-- The 43.5 PPG average total in Steelers games this season is equal to this game's over/under.
+- The 43.5 PPG average total in Steelers games this season is the same as this game's over/under.

 Vikings stats and trends

-- Minnesota is 6-3 against the spread and 4-5 overall this season when the team puts up more than 23.8 points.
+- Minnesota is 6-3 against the spread and 4-5 overall in games when it scores more than 23.8 points.

-- The Vikings have nine giveaways this season, while the Steelers have 11 takeaways.
+- The Vikings have turned the ball over nine times this season, two fewer than the Steelers have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Steelers.